 Building enabling environments and ensuring the continued openness and neutrality.

-Enabling an open, democratic, transparent and multistakeholder mechanism for internet governance;
+Enabling open, democratic, transparent and multistakeholder mechanisms for internet governance;

-Actualization of enhanced cooperation, to enable governments, on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.
+Strengthening enhanced cooperation, to enable governments, as well as all stakeholders, to carry out their roles and responsibilities on an equal footing, in international public policy issues pertaining to the Internet.

 Cybersecurity

-Generating trust in the use of ICTs should be deemed a priority, generating guarantees regarding topics such as personal data protection and cyber security is critical.
-Governance and Strengthened Cooperation in cybersecurity are other areas that should be prioritized.
+Generating trust in the use of ICTs, such as personal data protection and cyber security is critical.
+Multistakholder governance and strengthened cooperation between all stakeholders in cybersecurity are other areas that should be prioritized.

 Protecting the privacy of ICT and internet users against commercial exploitation and government intrusion.

-Promoting Cybersecurity and attention to child on line protection.
+Promoting online safety and attention to child on line protection.

-Human Rights:

-Respecting and promoting human rights are essential prerequisites to realizing the development and policy goals of a post 2015 development agenda and the WSIS Process beyond 2015. .

-Strengthening the interconnection between human rights online and offline – both the reinforcement of the rights of freedom of expression, the right to privacy, information and association on the internet as well as economic, social and cultural rights;

-Encourage and facilitate people-centered and inclusive governance models and mechanisms that are based on human rights and the rule of law.

-Ensuring that surveillance conforms to universally accepted human rights principles.

 Broandband:

-Provision of affordable access to broadband and networks and services for all citizens worldwide to ensure inclusiveness, social and geographical equity;
+Provision of affordable access to broadband and networks and services for all people to ensure inclusiveness, social and geographical equity;

 Developing and advancing broadband network that supports the economic growth of the country and facilitate the utilization of ICT tools by the citizens.